raas-dev/configent/README.md

 - `n`: Creates an ad-hoc shell environment in the current dir using `nix-shell`
 - `nixery`: Runs container(d) from an image dynamically created by [Nixery](https://nixery.dev/)

-Both `n` and `nixery` take in the package name(s, separated by forward slashes) to install and the command as argument; run aliases without arguments for help.
+Both `n` and `nixery` take in Nix package name(s, separated by forward slashes) to install as the first argument, and rest of the arguments as following:
+- `n` assumes the binary being the same as the name of the first package, thus rest of the arguments (if any) are passed to this binary.
+- `nixery` does not assume the binary from the package name, thus binary name is required before its arguments - if none is passed, `bash` is assumed.

 ⚠️: Alias `n` mounts the current directory as writable inside the container, where as `nixery` mounts the current directory as read-only.